leandroamoras/leandroamoras/README.md

 ## I'm a Computer Science student turned data scientist and love leveraging data-driven solutions that impact business and society!

-- 💻 I’m a Data Scientist
+- 💻 I’m a Data Engineer
-- 💻 I'm also working as a CTO on Dynamis
 - 📈 I’m constantly learning and Improving my skills 🤣
-- 📊 I’m looking to collaborate with other Data Scientists and developers
+- 📊 I’m looking to collaborate with other Data Engineer and Developers

 ### Connect with me: